-- a) The LGU receives letter advice from PSO informing that funds had already been transferred. - b) LGU Treasurer checked with the bank if the amount transferred had already been credited to the account of the subproject for the loan and grant proceeds and GOP Counterpart.

-- c) LGU prepare acknowledgement receipt and forward to the PSO through the RPCO within three (3) days upon confirmation that funds had been credited. - d) If the amount is credited, request LBP for credit advice and prepare Journal Entry Voucher to record the receipt of funds.
+- a) By Bank to Bank Transfer - 1 The LGU or FCA/FCA Clusters receives letter advice from PSO informing that funds had already been transferred. - 2 LGU or FCA/FCA Clusters Treasurer/ checked with the bank if the amount transferred had already been credited to the account of the subproject for the loan and grant proceeds and GOP Counterpart. - 3 LGU or FCA/FCA Clusters prepares acknowledgement receipt and forward to the PSO through the RPCO within three (3) days upon confirmation that funds had been credited. - 4 If the amount is credited, request LBP for credit advice and prepare Journal Entry Voucher to record the receipt of funds

-4.3.3 Disbursement of Funds
+4.3.4 Disbursement of Funds